Journal of Lost Species

 The word "lost" is important, because it reminds us that species that have not been seen in many years might be found again.
 In addition to preserving information about the disappearing diversity of life on Earth, a key part of the mission of JLS is to provide a scientifically rigorous platform for the rediscovery and recovery of rare, threatened and declining species.
 You can read more about our vision on the Aims and Scope page.

 What is a lost species?
 It has been suggested that if a species has not been seen in 10 years, it can be considered lost.
-We support the use of 10 years as a starting point, but also encourage flexibility for different organisms and different amounts of search effort.
-In the sections below, you'll find a brief overview of the five article types published by JLS.
+In the sections below, you'll find a brief overview of the article types published by JLS.
 See Author Guidelines for more details, as well as the Accessibility page for information on our model for minimal author fees and translation services.

 The Kauaʻi ʻōʻō (Moho braccatus) was the last of the Hawaiian honeyeaters, last reported from the wild in 1987.
 (Image: John Keulemans)